line72/usbmdistros/website/content/products/moon_and_azure_shadow-age_of_darkness_and_frost.md

 ---

 ## Vinyl
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/moon-and-azure-shadow-age-of-darkness-and-frost-vinyl-lp-color) for $25.00 :: (Color)
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/moon-and-azure-shadow-age-of-darkness-and-frost-vinyl-lp-color) for $25.00 :: (color)
 ## CD
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/moon-and-azure-shadow-age-of-darkness-and-frost-cd-a5-size-digipak) for $15.00 :: (A5 size digipak)
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/moon-and-azure-shadow-age-of-darkness-and-frost-cd-a5-size-digipak) for $15.00 :: (a5 size digipak)